Susan Soussan has mediated over 6,500 cases and arbitrated over 250 cases since 1990.

 A former Texas District Judge and commercial litigator for years, her practice is limited to alternative dispute resolution.
 Judge Soussan is often called upon to mediate complex multi-million dollar cases, refinery explosion cases (BP North America; Phillips Petroleum), high profile cases (Exxon Valdez v.
 Lloyds) and mass tort cases.
-Her arbitrations have included complex energy disputes, intellectual property issues, class actions, employment disputes and other contract matters.
+Her arbitrations have included complex energy disputes, intellectual property issues, class actions, FLSA Collective and Class Actions and other contract matters.
 Judge Soussan has mediated and/or arbitrated cases in almost every state in the United States.

 Attorneys and litigants seek the mediation skills of Judge Soussan because of her unique ability to “close a deal.”
 Her keen sense of how to bring parties together to resolve their disputes is intuitive, balanced and fair.

 Soussan describes her style as pro-active, (sharing her thoughts and opinions at the appropriate time), hard-working, inquisitive (in an effort to drill down and find the “real” issues at hand), challenging and serious, yet never without a sense of humor and compassion.
 Ms. Soussan listens intently to help the parties weave a resolution best suited for each of them which often would not have been a remedy available at the courthouse.
 She never gives up.